Jun 10, 2015 - Jun 11, 2015

 Nick van Dam

-Partner, Global Chief Learning Officer & Client Advisor, McKinsey & Company
+McKinsey partner, Global Chief Learning Officer & Client Advisor

 Prof. Dr. Nick van Dam is an internationally recognized advisor, author, speaker, and thought leader on Corporate Learning & Development.

 He is Global Chief Learning Officer and Client Engagement advisor for McKinsey & Company.
-Nick is a visiting lecturer and advisory board member at the University of Pennsylvania/Wharton’s, Chief Learning Officer - Executive Doctoral Program, and Full Professor Corporate Learning & Development at Nyenrode Business Universiteit.
+Nick is an Adjunct Professor and Advisory Board Member at the University of Pennsylvania’s PennCLO Executive Doctoral Program, and Full Professor Corporate Learning & Development at Nyenrode Business Universiteit.
 He is board member of ICEDR the world’s premier network in global talent management, leadership development and strategic change.
 Additionally, he is on the Corporate Advisory Board of edX which is a nonprofit founded by Harvard and MIT who bridges the gap between education and employment.
 Nick has served over 100 clients around the world.
 Prior to McKinsey, he has been partner, Global Chief Learning Officer and Director Human Capital for Deloitte.

 As an internationally known thought leader in Human Capital Development, Dr. van Dam has written articles and has been quoted by The Financial Times, The Wall Street Journal, Fortune Magazine, Business Week, The India Times, Information Week, Management Consulting, CLO Magazine, and T+D Magazine.